Types of Mountains | Fold Mountains, Volcanic Mountains, etc.

-These are the most common type of mountains.
-Nearly all the famous mountain ranges e.g. the Himalayas, the Alps are fold mountains.
-Fold mountains form when two tectonic plates collide along the convergent boundary.
+Fold mountains are the most common type of mountains.
+Nearly all the famous mountain ranges, such as the Himalayas and the Alps, are examples of fold mountains.
+These mountains form when two tectonic plates collide at a convergent boundary.

 The collision creates numerous folds in the Earth’s crust.
 The folds resemble the wrinkles of a tablecloth.
-The upfolds are known as anticlines whereas the downfolds are known as synclines.
+The upfolds are known as anticlines and the downfolds are known as synclines.

 Block mountains form due to the faults created in the Earth’s crust by the tension and compression forces.
 The tension forces pull the crust creating faults.
 If the block between the two faults does not subside while the crust on either side of the block subsides, a block mountain is formed.